 It is often argued that a nuclear family has a vital role to play in the development of the personality of individuals.
-In this type of family system, the children have an opportunity to be more close to their parents and discuss their problems with their parents in a free manner.
+In this type of family system, the children have an opportunity to be closer to their parents and discuss their problems with their parents in a free manner.

 Of course, every family structure is unique in itself.
 There can be a nuclear family that is very accommodating of every member's point of view; similarly, there can be a joint family where couples are also able to find privacy and comfort.
-After all, it depends on the individuals who make up the family — whether joint or nuclear family system.
+After all, it depends on the individuals who make up the family — whether the joint or nuclear family system.

 Written by Moina Memon on 3 March 2019.